rohbot/drl-navigation/Report.md

 * model.py - Neural Network model implemented with PyTorch
 * dqn_agent.py - DQN agent implementation as describe in [paper](https://www.nature.com/articles/nature14236) mentioned above
-* Navigation.ipynb - Imports all required modules and
+* Navigation.ipynb - imports all required modules and allows the enviroment to be explored and the agent trained

+### DQN Model